Best NHL bets today: Maple Leafs host Panthers in Game 7

-Here are the best NHL bets today and Panthers-Maple Leafs predictions from the SportsLine Projection Model, as well as today's featured promo, which is FanDuel offering $200 in bonus bets to new users.
+Here are the best NHL bets today and Panthers-Maple Leafs predictions from the SportsLine Projection Model, as well as Sunday's featured promo, which is FanDuel offering $200 in bonus bets to new users.

 Florida Panthers at Toronto Maple Leafs, 7:30 p.m.
 ET, TNT